 The Beacon House Association of San Pedro is a state-certified, residential substance abuse recovery program for men with a sincere desire to achieve long-lasting abstinence from drugs and alcohol.

-As residents of the Beacon House, the men are provided with food, shelter, counseling, peer group support, educational opportunities and job training through our social enterprise programs.
+As residents of the Beacon House, the men are provided with food, shelter, counseling, peer group support, educational opportunities and job training through our social enterprise programs, including the Beacon House Thrift Shop.
 This allows the men to develop the life and job skills they need to build a foundation in recovery and a bright future when they return to their family, home and community.

 Our staff members are empathetic individuals who work together to maintain a sense of camaraderie and provide valuable supportive services so necessary for the recovery of alcoholics/addicts.
-Diverse in culture, education and life experiences, this further enhances the quality of services rendered, creating bright futures for the men who walk through our doors.
+Many of them are graduates of the program themselves.
+They are also diverse in culture, education and life experiences, which further enhances the quality of life in our therapeutic community and the recovery of the men who walk through our doors.

 The Beacon House Association of San Pedro was founded in 1970 by Father Art Bartlett, a local minister, and Michael Dowling, an alcoholic merchant seaman.
-Incorporated in 1974, the Beacon House began with a single two-story building and 18 residents.
+Incorporated in 1974, we began with a single two-story building and 18 residents.

 Over the past 50 years, we have grown to encompass a full city block in San Pedro, adjacent to the Port of Los Angeles, including six residential facilities with the capacity to house 110 residents, as well as a kitchen/dining facility, and a training, education and meeting facility.